onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

    In any single experimental run, the following objects are chosen and logged in advance before numerical data or tension values are examined:

-   * the refinement levels to be used,
+   * the refinement levels to be used;
-   * the reference profiles,
+   * the reference profiles;
-   * the weight triple from `W_008_adm`,
+   * the weight triple from `W_008_adm`;
    * the threshold conventions for low and high tension labels.

    These choices are not adjusted during or after the run to achieve a desired conclusion.
 A new choice of encoding or weights counts as a new run.

-Under these conditions, the tension principle expresses a genuine structural distinction between worlds with robust low tension Collatz behavior and worlds where any faithful encoding must carry persistent high tension.
+Under these conditions the tension principle expresses a structural distinction between worlds with robust low tension Collatz behavior and worlds where any faithful encoding must carry persistent high tension.

 ---